 11.2.
 Quality management - assessment

-The overall quality of LFS statistics is considered as high.
-LFS surveys are considered as reliable sources applying high standards with regard to the methodology.
-However, the LFS, like all surveys, is based upon a sample of the population.
+EU-LFS statistics have overall high quality.
+National LFS are considered as reliable sources applying high standards with regard to the methodology.
+However, the EU-LFS, like any survey, is based upon a sample of the population.
 The results are therefore subject to the usual types of errors associated with random sampling.
-Based on the sample size and design in the various Member States, Eurostat implements basic guidelines intended to avoid publication of figures that are unreliable or to give warning of the unreliability of the figures.
+Based on the sample size and design in the various Member States, Eurostat implements basic guidelines intended to avoid publication of figures that are unreliable and to give warning for low reliability.

 12.1.
 Relevance - User Needs

-EU-LFS results are used mainly by DG Employment and a number of other Directorates of the Commission for measurement and monitoring of policy agendas purposes.
-Key users include National Statistical Institutes, international organisations, news agencies and researchers which use various aspects of EU-LFS data for international or intra EU comparisons.
-Finally, LFS data are used by Eurostat for compiling detailed regional indicators , for estimates on current education and education levels, higher education and research, and for accurate estimates of labour input of national accounts.
+EU-LFS results are used by DG Employment and a number of other Directorates-General of the Commission mainly for measurement and monitoring of policy agenda purposes.
+The European Central Bank (ECB) uses short term EU-LFS statistics related to Euro area.
+Key users include NSI's, international organizations, news agencies and researchers which use various aspects of EU-LFS data for international or intra EU comparisons.
+Finally, EU-LFS data are used by Eurostat for compiling detailed regional indicators, for estimates on current education and educational attainment, higher education and research, and for accurate estimates of labour input of National Accounts.

 12.2.
 Relevance - User Satisfaction